mscroggs/bempp-acoustic-tutorials/README.md

 These materials were designed to be part of the [EAA / UKAN Computational Acoustics Summer School](https://acoustics.ac.uk/events/4468/).
 They have all been created in [Jupyter Notebooks](https://jupyter.org/), which allow you to see code, explanation and results all alongside.

-The <i>tutorials</i> are complete notebooks that aim to demonstrate how to approach various types of problems using bempp.<br>
+The <i>tutorials</i> are complete notebooks that aim to demonstrate how to approach various types of problems using Bempp.<br>
-The <i>exercises</i> invite you to develop the notebooks to add new functionality, thereby developing your experitise in using bempp.
+The <i>exercises</i> invite you to develop the notebooks to add new functionality, thereby developing your experitise in using Bempp.

-You can view these tutorials and exercises [on nbviewer](https://nbviewer.jupyter.org/github/mscroggs/bempp-acoustic-tutorials/blob/main/README.ipynb) without needing to install bempp. <br>But if you wish to make any edits yourself, as is required to undertake the exercises, then you'll need to [install bempp](tutorials/0_install.ipynb) and either clone the repository or download the code (achieved via the green <i>Code</i> button above right).
+You can view these tutorials and exercises [on nbviewer](https://nbviewer.jupyter.org/github/mscroggs/bempp-acoustic-tutorials/blob/main/README.ipynb) without needing to install Bempp. <br>But if you wish to make any edits yourself, as is required to undertake the exercises, then you'll need to [install Bempp](tutorials/0_install.ipynb) and either clone the repository or download the code (achieved via the green <i>Code</i> button above right).

 ## Contents
 - [Instructions for installing Bempp](tutorials/0_install.ipynb)